 Polenta with Black Beans and Spinach

 Prepared polenta provides an easy way to add variety to the dinner repertoire.
 I often use it sliced and sautéed as a side dish, but occasionally, it will become an intrinsic part of a recipe, as it is here, topped with a simple combination of black beans and spinach.
-Look for this kind of polenta in natural foods stores, as well as in supermarkets’ Italian or gluten-free foods sections.
+Look for this kind of polenta in natural foods stores, as well as in supermarket Italian or gluten-free foods sections.
+This is also nice as a change-of-pace hot appetizer.
 Adapted from Vegan Express by Nava Atlas.
+Photos by Rachael Braun.

 - Two 18-ounce tubes polenta